 - How was your ability to focus this week?

-Recent to the scene is TeamMood.com – which provides daily email prompts and a most excellent analytics dashboard!
+TeamMood.com – is a nice, simple, straightforward tool that provides daily email/slack prompts and a most excellent analytics dashboard!

 Net Promoter Scores are typically used at the organizational level to assess the effectiveness of operations or strategies.
 But the approach could easily be adapted to teams:

 - Survey your teams as well as organizational leadership on issues such as trust, ownership, and dealing with ambiguity.

 Comparative Agility™ is an assessment tool created by Mike Cohn of Mountain Goat Software and Kenny Rubin of Innolution to help teams compare their use of Agile against others and help determine actionable next steps in their own agile improvement efforts.
 It’s free.
 Not directly a happiness metric… but I suspect there’s a nice correlation between agility and morale…

 Open-source approach http://dna.crisp.se/docs/happiness-index.html with 3 main questions in the survey:

 - How happy are you with being at Crisp?
 This is the main overarching happiness index.

 - How happy are you with your tasks in Crisp?
 This means internal work such as board meetings, conference facilitation, or creating this Crisp DNA site.
 This is especially relevant for our office team, who do most internal work and have no external clients of their own.